-From TV commercials to real life, Subarus have a reputation as the go-to vehicle for outdoor enthusiasts.
+From TV commercials to real life, Subarus is the go-to vehicle for outdoor enthusiasts.
 Many folks say the popular Subaru Outback and Forester make a solid case for outdoor vehicle supremacy.
-Being a popular option for braving the great outdoors, it’s easy to think that they’re reliable vehicles.
+As a popular option for braving the great outdoors, it’s easy to think that they’re reliable vehicles.

 But we all know why you came here, you’re asking the question: are Subarus reliable?